freizl/haisheng-sites-old/freizl.github.com/cv2.md

 # Project experience

-## International site build up
+## Eu-Hub Project
-  + The purpose of this project is to build international sites, outside US and UK, in order to expand StubHub business market with better user experience.
+  + The purpose of this project is to build international sites, especially for european countries, in order to expand StubHub business market with better user experience.
   + Responsibilities
-    + Design and implement of i18n/L10N to the site, such as multiple currency, date, number formatting, multiple language.
+    + Design and implement I18N/L10N to the site, such as multiple currency, date, number formatting, multiple language.
-    + Involve into design and implement next UI generation MVC framework.
+    + Involve into design and implement international componests to the next UI generation MVC framework.

 ## Energy and Emissions Management Product
   + The purpose of the product is to build software solutions that